The retirement of Dr. Woltering and HIS Remarkable legacy

 For the newly diagnosed as well as old timers like myself: Join one of the list servs for NETS/carcinoid (below)

 (carcinoid group-includes all NETs)

 "Zebra Talk was an all inclusive resource of what we needed.
 As soon as I received the book, I knew I should have purchsed more to send to the doctors who treated my husband for carcinoid.
 This is a great resource for patients, physicians and caregivers.
 In a world where time can be of the essence, the handbook saved us a lot of time and reinforces the importance of becoming your own health advocate and being better informed about this rare, and sometimes aggressive disease." ................
 SGK, caregiver

-Our website is filled with a selection of information that is always relevant, practical, and managed by a long-time NET patient.
+Our website is filled with a selection of information that is always relevant, practical, and edited by a long-time NET patient.

 Philly NETs is a resource and support group for NET (neuroendocrine tumor cancer) patients in the greater Delaware Valley region(Philadelphia's surrounding counties.)

 Join Our Group

 p 267 288 5642

 The U. S. Food and Drug Administration approved lanreotide (Somatuline Depot Injection, Ipsen Pharma) for the treatment of patients with unresectable, well or moderately differentiated, locally advanced or metastatic gastroenteropancreatic neuroendocrine tumors (GEP-NETs) to improve progression-free survival. "

 Click icon to read the prescribing information for Somatuline Depot (lanreotide)